vadriano/isam-ansible-playbook-sample/README.md

 Orchestartion efforts.
 It uses Ansible ISAM Roles, which in turn uses "ibmsecurity" python package.

+## Deprecated

+This repository is no longer maintained nor monitored.
+It's only here for reference.

+The playbooks have been included in the ISAM Ansible Collection (https://github.com/IBM-Security/isam-ansible-collection) To contribute or to submit issues, please use the ISAM Ansible Collection repository.

 ## Requirements

 Python v2.7.10 or v3.7.0 and above is required for this package.